 Metropolitan 10,000 sqm GFA

-• The general locality has less than five years of residential supply or a locality has experienced a significant increase in demand as a result of the COVID-19 pandemic.
+• The general locality has less than five years of residential supply.

 • The provision of civil infrastructure and services is demonstrated as being readily achievable and supported by servicing agencies.